serhei/oc-inject/README.md

 ## Requirements

 `oc-inject` requires Python 3, `ldd`, `ldconfig`, and the OpenShift command line tool `oc`.
-I may rewrite the tool in Go once it is ready to move beyond a proof-of-concept.
+(I may rewrite the tool in Go once it is ready to move beyond a proof-of-concept.)
+Generating the man page requires `pandoc` and is done as follows:

+    pandoc --standalone --to man oc-inject.1.md -o oc-inject.1

 ## Examples